-IMPA classifies investments in U.S. Government agencies as available for sale.
+IMPA classifies investments in U.S. government agencies and treasury securities as available for sale.

 Fair Value Measurements

 IMPA uses fair value to measure certain financial instruments, with related unrealized gains or losses generally affecting regulatory assets and deferred inflows of resources (see Regulatory Assets and Deferred Inflows of Resources).
 The fair value of a financial instrument is the amount at which an instrument could be exchanged in a current transaction between willing parties.